Get Started Showing

 Show Clothes Splurge or Steal?

-Senior Associate Editor Holly Werner competes in three-day eventing with her Thoroughbred gelding, Dexter.
+Horse Illustrated Managing Editor Holly Werner competes in three-day eventing.

-This article originally appeared in the 2010 issue of Horses USA.
+This article originally appeared in the 2010 issue of Horses USA (now called Your New Horse).
 Click here to purchase the most recent issue.

 Give us your opinion on